CakeDC/TinyMCE/readme.md

 			'editor_selector' => 'mceAdvanced'
 		)
 	);

 	$this->TinyMCE->configs = $configs;

+You can also put the configuration in APP/config/bootstap.php or another config file and load it.
+Inside the config file you have you can write the config as above to the TinyMce configuration:

+	Configure::write('TinyMCE.configs', array(
+		'simple' => ...,
+		'advanced' => ...));

+The different sets of configuration data will be auto loaded by the helper inside its constructor.
+It is suggested that you use this way of passing different configs to the helper because by this you'll be able to store all of them in one place.

-When you loaded the configuration into the property you can simply use it by calling the editor() method of the helper with a string that is equal to the key of the configuration in the array:
+When you passed the configuration to the helper you can simply use it by calling the editor() method of the helper with a string that is equal to the key of the configuration in the array:

 	$this->TinyMCE->editor('simple'); // This matches the 'simple' config name we passed in earlier.